 Deanie graduated from the Institute of Children’s Literature.
 She's been featured on several author websites, including blogtalkradio.com and TheAuthorsShow.com.
 Deanie appeared on the WTNH.com/CTStyle television show.

-Deanie enjoys spending time with her family and their dog, Elliott, watching baseball, equestrian events, and figure skating events.
+Deanie enjoys spending time with her family , watching baseball, equestrian events, and figure skating events.
 She also loves singing and music.

 What makes you proud to be a writer from CT?
 I’m honored to be a children’s author from CT.
 I love to write entertaining stories with important life lessons for children.
 My goal is to be a role model for my readers.